 We went to Westminster Abbey Sunday with more visitors, sat in ancient carved quire seats, and marveled at the polyphonic men and boys’ choir each time they soared into a magnificent Hosanna or Gloria.
 Some boys looked about 6, and as sweet as angels.
 That night after fish and chips at the Victoria Pub, we joined the singing at the Duke of Kendal, which was noisier and later than usual because of two young groups of South Africans and Aussies, ready to party.
 Their chorus line for New York, New York in the cozy crowded bar was enthusiastic.
 Even the outdoor drinkers abandoned their pavement picnic tables to come in for a look.

 I held painting classes at my dining room table.
 We had a Navy change of command ceremony, but the new Captain Campbell and his family, in from Indonesia, will live in the suburbs, not in central London.
 Although he’s a medical researcher, he also swam the channel!
 23 miles to France, if the passing boats miss you as you plash past.
-Formal acceptanceof duties and responsibilities for one's unit often come with with speeches, bands and troops is once Navies worldwide.
+Formal acceptanceof duties and responsibilities for one's unit often come with with speeches, bands and troops as practiced by Navies worldwide.

 Currencies are changing because of falling markets—thanks, Enron and Anderson! – and now the euro is worth nearly a dollar.
 The pound is over a dollar and a half.
 Every time that happens, our paycheck is effectively reduced because everything costs more here.